weihan1/transientangelo/README.md

 # Transientangelo: Few-Viewpoint Surface Reconstruction Using Single-Photon Lidar
-This repository represents the official implementation of the paper "Transientangelo: Few-Viewpoint Surface Reconstruction Using Single-Photon Lidar", arXiv 2024
+This repository represents the official implementation of the paper "Transientangelo: Few-Viewpoint Surface Reconstruction Using Single-Photon Lidar", WACV 2025.

 ![teaser](/images/teaser.png)